Cost-of-Living Adjustment (COLA) Information for 2016

 The CPI-W is determined by the Bureau of Labor Statistics in the Department of Labor.
 By law, it is the official measure used by the Social Security Administration to calculate COLAs.

-The earnings limit for people turning 66 in 2015 will be $41,880.
+The earnings limit for people turning 66 in 2016 will stay at $41,880.
 (We deduct $1 from benefits for each $3 earned over $41,880 until the month the worker turns age 66.)
 There is no limit on earnings for workers who are "full" retirement age or older for the entire year.

 How long has Social Security had COLAs?